How to set up the company for better communication with teammates and clients.

 Communication is everything.
 Missing important information can cost you lots of money, either directly or indirectly, sometimes without knowing it.

-Operating a coliving space by yourself makes it easy for internal communication between you and guests, but once you increase the workforce to two or more, it makes things slightly more complicated, especially if those people are located in different time zones.
+Operating a coliving space by yourself makes it easy for internal communication between you and guests, but once you increase the workforce to two or more, it makes things slightly more complicated, mainly if those people are located in different time zones.

-Use a ticketing-system that emails come in to, like Intercom or Zendesk, where admins can see response times and open tickets.
+- Use a ticketing system that emails come in to, like Intercom or Zendesk, where admins can see response times and open tickets.

-Don’t delete email addresses from colleagues that quit – instead, forward them to firstname.lastname@example.org.
+- Don’t delete email addresses from colleagues that quit – instead, forward them to firstname.lastname@example.org.

-Get used to delegating/forwarding emails instead of procrastinating the responses.
+- Get used to delegating/forwarding emails instead of procrastinating the responses.

-Unsubscribe to newsletters you don’t read anymore, as it fights for your attention from the important stuff.
+- Unsubscribe to newsletters you don’t read anymore, as it fights for your attention from the important stuff.

-Add a signature in your emails with other ways to contact you e.g. Phone (call/SMS), Skype, Viber, WhatsApp, Messenger and LinkedIn.
+- Add a signature in your emails with other ways to contact you e.g., Phone (call/SMS), Skype, Viber, WhatsApp, Messenger, and LinkedIn.

-Use Zapier to send SMS messages when specific emails are coming into your Gmail.
+- Use Zapier to send SMS messages when specific emails are coming into your Gmail.